 Storytelling humanizes learning, fostering belonging and creating an inclusive environment where all students—ANY student—can thrive and grow.
 Find ways to weave stories—both offering and eliciting—into your classroom, so students can bring their most authentic and creative selves to the challenging problems before them.
 The outcomes will extend far beyond your classroom.

 KD Maynard has worked with the Bill and Melinda Gates Foundation’s Frontier Set, seeking best practices to promote the retention and success of college students.
 Leveling the playing field has been a theme in her career, which spans a number of roles in a variety of different institutions.
 Previously, KD also consulted on Venturewell’s Pathways to Innovation National Science Foundation (NSF) grant, working to reframe the delivery of engineering education to undergraduates.

 This is the third in a series of articles on equity and inclusion, as raised at the OPEN 2022 conference.
 First we touched on the impact that belonging can have on student success, and second we looked at how belonging can be infused in the classroom.
-Extending into Fall 2022, we’ll be sharing recommendations of our colleagues, with regard to enhancing student belonging and inclusion in higher education.
-Next up: promoting inclusive engagement.
+Check out VentureWell’s video archive and resources for advancing equity for more ideas.

-VentureWell Course & Program Grants of up to $30,000 are awarded to faculty or staff at US higher education institutions to support curriculum that engages students in science and technology innovation and entrepreneurship.
-Applications open August 22, 2022, and close November 2, 2022.
-There is only one funding cycle this year, so don’t delay, apply today!
+Learn about VentureWell Course & Program Grants, which award up to $30,000 to faculty or staff at US higher education institutions to support curriculum that engages students in science and technology innovation and entrepreneurship.